9 Charts

 Select any cell in the data area A1:D5.

-- Choose Insert > Recommended Charts (group Charts).
+- Choose Insert > Recommended Charts (Charts group).

 - Choose Clustered Column > OK.

-The chart is embedded in the worksheet and the tabs Chart Design and Format are added to the ribbon.
-These are only visible when the chart is selected.
+The chart is embedded in the worksheet, and the Chart Design and Format tabs appear on the ribbon.
+These tabs are only visible when the chart is selected.

-An alternative method (often slightly faster) to insert a recommended chart is as follows:
+An alternative, often quicker, method to insert a recommended chart is:

 - Select the data, including the headings.

-- Click Charts and select the chart you want.
+- Click Charts and select the desired chart.

 9.3 Chart Operations

-You can perform several operations with the individual elements of a chart.
-The possibilities depend on the chart item.
-For an element that contains text, you can change the size, font, color, etc. Before an operation can be carried out, you first must select this element.
-Then the operation can be chosen from the menu or the right-click shortcut menu.
+You can perform various operations on chart elements, depending on the specific element.
+For text elements, you can change the size, font, color, etc. To perform an operation, you must first select the element and then choose the operation from the menu or the right-click shortcut menu.

 Selecting a chart element

-After selecting the chart you have the following options to select a chart element:
+After selecting the chart, you can select a chart element in the following ways:

 - Click on the chart element.

-- Through the menu tab Format > arrow Chart Elements (group Current Selection).
+- Use the menu Format tab > Chart Elements arrow (Current Selection group).

-In the Current Selection you can always see which element is selected.
-In Figure 9.4) the Chart Area is selected.
+The Current Selection always displays the selected element.
+In Figure 9.4, the Chart Area is selected.

-Select the element.
-Hover the mouse pointer over the edge (not on a sizing handle) and drag the element to the desired location.
+Select the element, hover the mouse pointer over its edge (not on a sizing handle), and drag it to the desired location.

 Changing dimensions

-If a resizable element has been selected, the element will be surrounded by sizing handles.
-Drag a handle to change height or width.
+When a resizable element is selected, it is surrounded by sizing handles.
+Drag a handle to change its height or width.

-Select the element.
-Choose tab Format > Format Selection (group Current Selection).
-A task panel is displayed on the right side with options for formatting the element.
+Select the element and choose Format tab > Format Selection (Current Selection group).
+A task pane appears on the right with formatting options.

-Excel includes many predefined formats, called styles.
-You can apply a style through button .
+Excel provides predefined formats called styles.
+You can apply a style using the button.

-Embedded chart: select the chart and press the key Delete.
+Embedded chart: Select the chart and press the Delete key.

-Chart Sheet: right-click on the tab of the chart sheet and choose from the shortcut menu Delete.
+Chart Sheet: Right-click on the chart sheet’s tab and select Delete from the shortcut menu.

-In the bakery’s sales data, see Figure 9.2, the annual data are in columns and the quarterly data in rows.
-You can compare the years in a chart, where each year is a data series, as shown in Figure 9.3.
-But you can also compare the quarters, then each quarter is a data series.
-When creating the chart, Excel tries to guess whether the columns or the rows make up the data series.
-The choice is not always the one you want and you can easily change it.
+In the bakery’s sales data (Figure 9.2), the annual data is in columns, and the quarterly data is in rows.
+You can compare years, with each year as a data series (Figure 9.3), or compare quarters, with each quarter as a data series.
+When creating the chart, Excel tries to guess whether the columns or rows should be the data series.
+If Excel’s choice is incorrect, you can easily change it.

 Task 9.2 File: Bakery_Chart.xlsx